kylecheng3146/highlighting-translate/README.md

 ## Features

 *   **Instant Translation:** Simply highlight text on a webpage to see the translation.
+*   **Smart Language Detection:** Automatically detects the source language or allows manual selection.
+*   **Skip Same Language:** Intelligently skips translation popup when source and target languages are the same.
-*   **Customizable Target Language:** Choose your desired language for translations from the settings panel.
+*   **Customizable Source & Target Languages:** Choose your desired source and target languages from the settings panel.
 *   **Toggle On/Off:** Easily enable or disable the automatic translation feature.
 *   **Adjustable Delay:** Set a custom delay (in milliseconds) before the translation popup appears.
 *   **Clean UI:** The translation is displayed in a clean, non-intrusive popup.